nus-ncl/OctoBot/README.md

     }
 }
 ```
-The actions property is exactly the same as the one in the action file.
+The actions property is exactly the same as the one described in the action file.